Parthasarathi-P/Azure-SOP-s/README.md

    6. Terraform-Murali

 5. lms backend deployment on AKS and stories 9 all deployment yamls and entire repo forked from mubeen is stored on hiparthapanda github.         repo name -lms-public-yamls

+6. kubernetes cluster using azure vm ubuntu 24.4 on this account in AKS-docs Self-hosted cluster in azure.docx